carbon-language/carbon-lang/docs/design/README.md

 safety.

-The first impact on Carbon's design to support its safety strategy are the necessary building blocks for this level of compile time safety.
+The first impact on Carbon's design to support its safety strategy are the necessary building blocks for this level of compile-time safety.
 We look at existing languages like Rust and Swift to understand what fundamental capabilities they ended up needing.
 The two components that stand out are: